-Don't have a personal doctor?
+Don't have a primary care physician (PCP)?
 You should.
 Here's why.

 - Better health.
-Getting the right health screenings each year can reduce your risk for many serious conditions.
-And remember, preventive care doesn't cost you anything. - A healthier wallet.
+Getting the right health screenings each year can reduce your risk for many serious conditions. - A healthier wallet.
 A PCP can help you avoid costly trips to the emergency room.
 Your doctor will also help coordinate specialist care, if needed. - Peace of mind.
 Advice from someone you trust means a lot when you're healthy, but it's even more important when you're sick.